ssun5/ssun5.github.io/src/posts/spread_spectrum.md

 </div>

 # Introduction
+In this project, I design a *Spread Spectrum Clock* modulator in order to reduce the EMI emissions of an IC around the AM radio band.
+The entire design is done in Cadence Virutoso.
+Results are shown in the end.

 *Spread Spectrum Clocking (SSC)* is a technique that helps reduce the radiated emissions of digital systems by modulating and shifting the frequency of clock signals.
 Due to the periodicity of the digital clock signals, electromagnetic interference (EMI) tends to concentrate about system clock frequencies as well as their odd harmonics.
 By slightly varying a system's clock freuquency, the overall emission is spread over a broader frequency range, reducing peak EMI and helping systems meet regulatory standards.

 # Design Specifications